Liverpool Irish: 1914–1916

 At the onset of war, in August 1914, the Liverpool Irish mobilised and moved to Canterbury, in Kent.
 Two duplicate battalions of the Liverpool Irish were raised in October 1914 and May 1915, designated as the 2/8th and 3/8th respectively.
 Soldiers unable to volunteer for overseas service formed the nucleus of the 2/8th, which trained recruits and supplied deployed units with drafts.
 The 2/8th was itself sent to the Western Front in February 1917, with the 57th (2nd West Lancashire) Division's 171st (2/1st Liverpool) Brigade.
 The third-line remained in England and was responsible for the training of recruits.
 It was absorbed by the 7th (Reserve) Battalion, West Lancashire Reserve Brigade in September 1916.

 The 1/8th transferred to the North Lancashire Brigade in February 1915 and landed at Boulogne in May, one-month after the brigade was assigned to the 51st (Highland) Division.
 Heavy casualties were sustained in the battalion's first engagement of the war, in the Second Action of Givenchy (15–16 June).
 The attack by IV Corps was designed to support a renewed French offensive in Artois and secure the elevated ground near Violaines.
 Initially in reserve at Le Touret, the Liverpool Irish was committed after it received orders to deploy to fire trenches in support of the battle.
 As the only battalion remaining in the brigade able to undertake offensive action, the other three having incurred heavy losses on the first-day, the 1/8th was ordered to renew the attack in the afternoon of the 16th.
 Companies were to advance sequentially, beginning with "C", then "A", "B", and "D".
 After a preliminary bombardment of 45-minutes, the Liverpool Irish, commanded by Major J.A.C.
 Johnson, departed its trenches at 4:45pm.
-A maelstrom of fire confronted the men of "C" Company; nearly all fell in no mans land without reaching the German frontline.
+A maelstrom of fire confronted the men of "C" Company; nearly all fell in no man's land without reaching the German frontline.
 The three companies that followed encountered similarly intense opposition.
 Some did penetrate the German first-line, but their numbers were insufficient to retain possession of the captured territory.
 Retirement to British lines was completed by midnight and the battalion subsequently returned to Le Touret.
 In the three days engaged in the Givenchy sector, the 1/8th had suffered 232 casualties.